hashware/caffe-yolo-1-20180206/README.rst

     python yolo_detect.py yolo_tiny_deploy.prototxt yolo_tiny.caffemodel images/dog.jpg

-To test the *CoCo* networks pass the ``--coco`` option in order to use the correct set of class labels.
+By default, the presets for the *CoCo* networks are used.
+To use the `Pascal VOC` preset pass ``--mode voc`` option in order to use the correct set of class labels.
+Classification is also supported for the `Darknet` networks: use ``--mode darknet`` to enable it.

 Limitations